 Tagging policies and management

-AWS Organizations is a tool for centrally managing multiple AWS deployments.
-It includes tag policies that can enforce your naming conventions and agreed-upon case-sensitivity of tags.
-You can even specify a list of allowed values for a particular tag, or add some non-compliant values which can be flagged if used.
+You can even specify a list of allowed values for a particular tag or add some non-compliant values which can be flagged if used.
 You can use this to prevent tag duplication and mistyped tags.

 Managing large AWS deployments can quickly eat into your productivity time as the quantity and complexity of your AWS assets grow.